George Stephen Ritchie

-Rear-Admiral George Stephen Ritchie CB DSC (30 October 1914 – 8 May 2012) was a British admiral noted for his cartographic and hydrographic work.
+Rear-Admiral George Stephen Ritchie CB DSC (30 October 1914 – 8 May 2012) was a British admiral noted for his cartographic and hydrographic work and as an author of many publications on hydrography.
+He was Hydrographer of the Navy from 1966 to 1971.

 Naval career

 Ritchie was born in Burnley, 1914, of Scottish parents, Sir Douglas Ritchie and Lady Margaret Stephen Ritchie.
 He was educated at the Royal Naval College, Dartmouth from the age of 13, from where he went to sea at the age of 17.
-In 1936 he joined the Surveying Service, being appointed to the old coal-burning surveying ship, HMS Herald, operating in the South China Sea.
+He decided to specialise in surveying after meeting Sir Frederick Learmonth, a former Hydrographer of the Navy who knew Ritchie's father through their work on the Board of the Port of London Authority.
+One evening, Learmonth was at dinner with the family, and regaled the young cadet with tales of surveying in distant waters.
+In 1936 he joined the Surveying Service, being appointed to the old coal-burning surveying ship, HMS Herald, operating in the South China Sea, surveying the coasts of Malaya and Borneo.
+In 1939 he returned to home waters, serving in HMS Jason, and then worked in Labrador on HMS Franklin.